Nukhba forces: Gaza war

-Response to October 7 attacks
+October 7 attacks

 On October 7, Hamas forces invaded Israel.
 On October 12, 2023, the Jerusalem Post reported that Shin Bet had set up a new unit called Nili an abbreviation of the Hebrew phrase Netzach Yisrael Lo Yeshaker tasked with hunting down Nukhba members.
 They reported, "This force was specifically set up to target members of a special commando unit within Hamas's military wing called Nukhba ("elite")".
 In October 2023, an IDF spokesman said that the Israeli air force have been specifically targeting Nukhba members: "We plan to get every one of those people".
 According to the IDF, Ayman Nofal had responsibility for the Nukhba at the Be'eri massacre and Re'im music festival massacre.
 On October 17 Nofal was killed in an airstrike that destroyed four apartment buildings, killing at least 70 other people.